vlitzke/jekyll-theme-prologue/reading-list.md

 - Wilde, Oscar: *The Picture of Dorian Gray*
 - Wright, John: *River Cottage Handbook No. 1: Mushrooms*

 If you made it to the bottom of this list, congratulations!
-If you have any suggestions for me, let me know :)
+If you have any suggestions, let me know :)